Test your Internet speeds

 45 megabits of data can be transferred in one second from YouTube's servers to your home.

 - Any speed test is just a general snapshot of your download speed, which depends on when and where you’re going on the Internet.
-In other words, you might not have 45 Mbps of speed for everything you do online.
-That’s because not all internet connections are the same size.
+In other words, you might not have 45 Mbps of speed for everything that you do online.
+That’s because not all Internet connections are the same size.
 The bigger the connection, the more data can flow through it.
-And connection size will vary depending on the sites you visit and where their servers are.
+And connection size will vary depending on the sites that you visit and where their servers are.

 - Network congestion is always a factor.
 So, depending on what you’re doing, when you’re doing it and what other people on the Internet are doing, your download speed could potentially be higher or lower than 45 Mbps.
-But 45 Mbps is a pretty good snapshot of your internet speed. :)
+But 45 Mbps is a pretty good snapshot of your Internet speed. :)

 - In some instances (for example, in an email from Google Wifi), the displayed download speed is an average of past Network Check results.
-These past results are a collection of any manual Network Check you perform and any automatic check, which the Google Wifi app performs every other day, from the past two months.
+These past results are a collection of any manual Network Check that you perform and any automatic check, which the Google Wifi app performs every other day, from the past two months.

 This measures how fast your network can send data to a server.
-Upload speed is particularly important for online gaming, video or voice calls, and uploading large files like videos to YouTube or backing up photos.
+Upload speed is particularly important for online gaming, video or voice calls and uploading large files like videos to YouTube or backing up photos.
 This is measured in megabits-per-second (Mbps).

 Overall performance also depends on Internet speed

-You can have the best router in the world, but if the internet connection provided by your ISP is slow, you’ll still have slow performance.
+You can have the best router in the world, but if the Internet connection provided by your ISP is slow, you’ll still have slow performance.

 General rule: If you have a good Wi-Fi speed and you're happy with your download speed, you're fine.